mlgig/xai4mtsc_eval_actionability/README.md

 # Explanation-method4MTSC_captum

 ## Overview:
-This repo contain the code used in the paper "Improving the Evaluation and Actionability of Explanation Methods for Multivariate Time Series Classification" accepted at ECMLPKDD 2024.
+This repo contain the code used in the paper ["Improving the Evaluation and Actionability of Explanation Methods for Multivariate Time Series Classification"](https://www.researchgate.net/publication/381427351_Improving_the_Evaluation_and_Actionability_of_Explanation_Methods_for_Multivariate_Time_Series_Classification) accepted at ECMLPKDD 2024.

-The main paper as pdf is available in the repository
+The main paper as pdf is also available in the repository.

 ## Abstract:
 Explanation for Multivariate Time Series Classification (MTSC) is an important topic that